77reuben77/StudyBuddyExamPrep/README.md

 It was initially built on the Google Cloud platform and therefore I have not yet integrated all the webhooks and endpoints onto GITHUB.

 I am mainly adding this files to GITHUB to for interested party's to view the scope and build of the project.

+Please note that all strings passed to the user are at present formatted in Afrikaans.
+(My native language)